 Here is a related story with some twists and turns.

 Just before I was sent away to the boys’ home in the eighth grade, I was romantically involved (kissing a lot, but no sex) with the first love of my life.
 Part of the reason I was sent away was because my very strict stepfather banned me from seeing her.
-I found out a few years before his death that he thought we were taking drugs and her parents were a bad influence.
+I found out a few years before his death that he thought we were taking drugs and that her parents were a bad influence.
 I knew nothing about drugs at that point and both her parents were middle school teachers!

 The only way I could see her was to runaway, which I did a few times.
 I was also driven to leave because my mother and stepfather were constantly fighting — literally every day.

 The price I paid to see her was three years in juvenile hall and a boys’ home.
 Fast forward about 14 years.
 I’m a district manager for the same company I mentioned before.
 I’m on a business trip in South Lake Tahoe (I know, it was nice. 🙂 ) and I was checking into the best hotel in town.
-The person standing behind the front desk to check me in was the girl (now woman) from eighth grade.
+The person standing behind the front desk to check me in was the girl (now a woman) from eighth grade.

 After quickly getting reacquainted, we agreed to meet in my room at sunset and drink some wine.
 (She got me a room overlooking the lake.)
 I do not remember what led up to it, but I found myself lying in bed while she stood next to it removing her clothes.
 I still don’t fully understand what came over me, but the memories of all those years of yearning for her and hearing about her sexual adventures suddenly hit me and I became angry and said, “All the waiting was not worth it!
 I do not want to do this.”
 You may be thinking that my reaction was pretty cold.
 If so, you are right.
 I could have handled it better.

 I apologized to her the next morning when I checked out.
 We did see each other a few times after that, but we were never intimate which was extremely rare for me at that time.